canarybit/cc-docs/docs/inspector.md

 ```

 * Measurement evidence claim verification
-Inspector verifies if the measurement value contained in the attestation report is equal to the reference value calculated by using the [sev-snp-measure tool](https://github.com/virtee/sev-snp-measure).
+Inspector verifies if the measurement value contained in the evidence is equal to the reference value calculated by using the [sev-snp-measure tool](https://github.com/virtee/sev-snp-measure).

 - Report data evidence claim verification
- Inspector verifies if the hash of additional report data is included in the attestation report is equal to the hash of the report data computed by Inspector (skipped for Azure/Hyper-V).
+ Inspector verifies if the hash of additional report data is included in the evidence is equal to the hash of the report data computed by Inspector (skipped for Azure/Hyper-V).

 ### Intel TDX
 Intel Trust Domain Extensions (Intel TDX) is currently the newest confidential computing technology by Intel.
 TDX facilitates the deployment of trust domains (TD), which are hardware-isolated VMs designed to protect sensitive data and applications from unauthorized access.
 Intel TDX uses hardware extensions for encrypting memory and protects both the confidentiality and integrity of the TDs.

-#### Attestation Report and Claims
+#### Evidence and Claims
 In TDX, remote attestation allows external entities to verify the integrity of the system and that the TD has been securely established.
-In TDX, an attestation report is represented as a JSON Web Token (JWT) issued by the verifier and contains the results of an attestation request.
+In TDX, an evidence is represented as a JSON Web Token (JWT) issued by the attester and contains the results of an attestation request.
 The token is composed of a header, a body, and an attestation signature.
-The token body, is the main part of the JWT that contains all the claims from TEE.
+The token body, is the main part of the JWT that contains all the claims from confidential computing environment.
 The attestation token claims in TDX are shown below:

 | Claim names                      | Description                                                                                                                                                                                                  |